p2eengineering/kalp-studio-documentation/docs/Introduction/Kalp-studio-overview.md

 # Kalp Studio Overview

 Kalp Studio is a decentralized platform designed to help developers create, manage, and scale blockchain applications and networks.
-It provides a suite of powerful tools and services that streamline complex blockchain tasks, such as smart contract deployment, cross-chain interoperability, and network management.
+It provides a suite of powerful tools and services that streamline complex blockchain tasks, such as smart contract deployment, and network management.